OCD and Being Late

 My aunt came into town to see a couple of people.
 She got her on Wednesday and leaves Monday.
 It is nice to have someone to talk to at night, however for me it is a little difficult.
 I have been five months with no one around, so I’m used to doing things without anyone around, so I have to pay attention to what I do and when I do things.

 I don’t do good with my OCD when my aunt is around.
 She is a good person although she is free spirited, which isn’t good for my OCD.
 There isn’t much that I know that bothers her, or maybe everything bothers me because of my OCD.
-That is problemly it.
+That is probably it.
 Rachel and I have talked about wiping the bathroom down after she takes a shower and before I take a shower.
 I just cannot stop for the reason I put my clean clothes, towel and wash cloth on the counter.
 I would love to stop or figure something else out.
 I know I should use my senses better.
 I feel so convicted.

 I still have a lot to work on, nevertheless I have come a long way with God and Rachel’s help.
 I need to do a little more with my part.